mohsenfaraj/portfolio/README.md

 ## Available Scripts

-- `npm run dev` or `pnpm run dev`: Starts the development server.
+- `pnpm run dev`: Starts the development server.
-- `npm run build` or `pnpm run build`: Builds the application for production.
+- `pnpm run build`: Builds the application for production.
 - `npm start`: Runs the production build.
+- `pnpm format`: Formats the package with prettier

 ## Deployment

-This portfolio can be easily deployed on platforms like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
+This portfolio can be easily deployed on Cloudflare. you can deploy to other services like Netlify or Vercel but you should configure DecapCMS.

-To deploy with Vercel:

-1. Push your code to GitHub.
-2. Go to [vercel.com](https://vercel.com/), import the repository, and deploy.

 ## License